hashgraph/hedera-json-rpc-relay/docs/design/batch-request.md

 Given the RPC team's heavy reliance on this metric to measure the performance and reliability of the RPC service, it is crucial to maintain its integrity.

 ### Proposed Solution
-The suggested enhancement is to retain the existing metric unchanged while introducing an additional metric to track individual requests within a batch.
+The suggested enhancement is to retain the existing metric unchanged while introducing an additional metric `label` to distinguish requests within a batch called `isPartOfBatch`.
+This label will have the value `true` for all requests within a batch and `false` for all single requests including the `batch_request` method itself.

-The new metric will be called `rpc_relay_batch_request` and will capture the following labels:
-1. `method` (method name such as eth_call, eth_getBlockByNumber)
-2. `status` (instead of HTTP status code, it will be the status of the individual request, success or error, in case of sucess it will have the value `200` to keep it similar to the current metric, but in case of error it will have the RPC error code like `-32005` or `-32006`)

-The processing time in milliseconds (ms) will continue to be observed for this metric as well.

-This proposed approach offers several benefits.
-It preserves the integrity of our current metric system while enabling the capture of detailed performance metrics for each request within a batch.
-This data can then be showcased on a new dashboard designed to monitor method performance independently of request type—singular or batch.
-Concurrently, our existing dashboards will continue to provide comprehensive metrics for all single and batch requests at the whole HTTP request level.
+Since the metric observations that are part of a batch request won't have a corresponding http code response, we will use the `status` label to capture the status of the individual requests within the batch.
+The `status` label will have the following values: `200` for all successful results, and the corresponding error code for all failed results (e.g. `-32005` for batch item count exceeded).

 ## Rate Limits
 All requests within the batch request count towards the limit per IP and Method, on top of the batch request own limit, that will be the `TIER_1_RATE_LIMIT`.